preservim/vim-wheel/README.markdown

 ## Future development

-It’d be great to get _wheel_ to work with Wrap mode, but Vim’s CTRL-E and CTRL-Y are too jumpy for Wrapped text.
+It’d be great to get _wheel_ to work with Wrap mode, but Vim’s `CTRL-E` and `CTRL-Y` are too jumpy for large blocks of wrapped text.
 If someone can get this working, a pull request would be welcome.

-There’s an experimental horizontal scroll mode hidden within for those who wish to try it out.
+There’s an experimental horizontal scrolling movement hidden within for those who wish to try it out.

 If you’ve spotted a problem or have an idea on improving this plugin, please post it to the github project issue page.